 Resort Day Pass

-If you want a taste of the a resort experience but without the high price of a luxury resort in the Maldives, try a resort day pass like at Club Med.
+If you want a taste of a Maldives luxury resort experience but without the high price of a luxury resort in the Maldives, try a resort day pass like at Club Med.
 For a fraction of the price of staying overnight you can use the facilities, all inclusive drinks and food and sometimes transfers can be included too.
 Message them on their Facebook page for up-to-date prices.

 How much is a week in the Maldives?